Bitcoin Cash is trying to do things differently than Bitcoin. But how? Let’s dive into BCH and its features.

 Bitcoin Cash increased the block size and took several other changes that were believed to scale the Bitcoin Cash blockchain better than the original Bitcoin blockchain.
 Many supporters of Bitcoin Cash claimed that their version was closer to the version that the creator of Bitcoin, Satoshi Nakamoto, had in mind.

-Bitcoin Cash is trying to solve the scalability problem with an increased block size.
+Bitcoin Cash is trying to solve the scalability problem with increased block size.
 It is believed that this will allow more transactions per second and also cheaper transactions fees.

 Is Bitcoin Cash the real Bitcoin?